Autotrace-au/FleetSync-MyGeotab-AddIn/QUICK_START.md

 1. **Remove old Add-In** (if you had one installed):
    - Go to System > System Settings > Add-Ins
-   - Remove "FleetSync Property Manager"
+   - Remove "FleetBridge Property Manager"

 2. **Add new Add-In**:
    - Click "New Add-In"